muppet9010/factorio-muppet-streamer/_documentation/helper-functions/Delayed-Lua.md

 - The delayed Lua function is run in an error safe manner where any error is caught, rather than crashing the game.
 The high level error is printed to screen along with the name of a file created in the Factorio `script-data` folder with the full error details in it.
 These error detail files are only uniquely named within a single run of a single save game, as they are just the Id of the delayed Lua function and not unique across Factorio saves, etc.
 - If you pass in an actual Lua function, rather than the string version of it you will get an error from Factorio: `Cannot execute command.
 Error: Can't copy object of type function`.
 - The Lua function will be run in isolation to the Lua state when it was scheduled.
 This means you can't pass anything in to the function other than via the DATA Lua table.
 See the bad example below for further details.
-As the Lua function is stringified its references to any variable declared outside of it are lost before it is run. if you do this then when the delayed function runs you will likely get errors about: `attempt to index upvalue`.
+As the Lua function is stringified its references to any variable declared outside of it are lost before it is run.
+If you do this then when the delayed function runs you will likely get errors about: `attempt to index upvalue`.
+For this reason its advised to use different variable names outside of the scheduled function to avoid your confusion; You'll see this in the examples, specifically the `data` variable as it exists within the delayed Lua function and outside of the function when it is initially scheduled.
 - The `DATA` passed in to each `add_delayed_lua` remote interface call is effectively deep copied when stored for running later.
 So a shared function data table passed in to multiple delayed Lua code remote interface calls won't be kept in sync between each delayed function.
 - This feature is save/load safe and is why a lot of the limitations/oddities of usage exist.
 These are required to avoid the end user having to make a mod to achieve the delay.